Title

 Executive Order No. 423 establishes guidelines for the entry and stay of foreign students in the Philippines, promoting the country as an educational hub while ensuring compliance with national security and immigration regulations through an inter-agency committee.

-Only aliens who seek to stay temporarily in the Philippines solely for the purpose of taking up a course higher than high school at duly authorized schools, who are at least eighteen years old at the time of enrollment and have sufficient means to support their education and livelihood are covered under this order.
+EO 423 covers only aliens who seek to stay temporarily in the Philippines solely to take a course higher than high school at a duly authorized school, and who are at least 18 years old at the time of enrollment with sufficient means for education and support.

-No, conversion from any other visa category to a student visa is not permitted under Executive Order No. 423.
+No. Conversion from other visa category to a student visa is not permitted.

-Upon arrival, foreign students should immediately report to the accepting school, enroll only in that school, undergo reassessment if necessary, and be assisted by the school in obtaining Alien Certificate of Registration and Certificate of Residence for Temporary Student from the Bureau of Immigration.
+The school assists the student in obtaining the necessary Alien Certificate of Registration (ACR) and Certificate of Residence for Temporary Student (CRTS) from the Bureau of Immigration.

 Analyze Cases Smarter, Faster